-- All patient representatives must be ages 16 and up.
+- All patient representatives must be ages 16 years and older.

-- All individuals entering Mercy Hospital and Mercy Clinic campuses will be screened for symptoms upon arrival.
-Co-workers, patients and campus patient representatives are required to wear face masks at all times.
-Patient and their representatives are encouraged to bring their own masks with them, in addition to practicing proper hand hygiene.
+- Co-workers, patients and campus patient representatives are required to wear surgical, KN95 or N95 face masks at all times (no cloth masks will be allowed - hospital will provide masks to anyone who only has cloth).
+Patients and their representatives are encouraged to bring their own masks with them, in addition to practicing proper hand hygiene.

 - The Mercy Hospital cafeterias are open, but individuals in this area are asked to observe safe social distancing practices, standing at an appropriate distance from others.
 Individuals making food selections or waiting in lines are asked to wear a mask until they begin eating.

 - Social distancing measures should be observed when using elevators.